-Figure 4.13 is the time-series of the NEdT for the four detectors at each IR band in mid-September 2011.
-The NEdT is very consistent over the two-day period and the noise of each GOES-15 Sounder IR band is well below its specification when the patch temperature was controlled at low-level.
+Figure 4.13 shows the time-series of the NEdT for the four detectors at each IR band in mid-September 2010.
+The NEdT is very consistent over the two-day period, and the noise of each GOES-15 Sounder IR band is well below its specification when the patch temperature was controlled at low-level.